-The only town on the island of Saaremaa is Kuressaare, the picturesque little town celebrating its 450th anniversary and featuring Kuressaare piiskopilinnus, the bishopric castle, which is probably the best-preserved medieval castle in the entire Baltic region.
+The only town on the island of Saaremaa is Kuressaare, the picturesque little featuring Kuressaare piiskopilinnus, the bishopric castle, which is probably the best-preserved medieval castle in the entire Baltic region.
 The famous and popular Saaremaa Opera Festivals take place at this bishopric castle every summer in July.
-Famous restaurants and terraces abound on Kuressaare.
-In summer, in particular, night life on the island is lively.
-It is easy to do day-trips on e.g. bicycles from Kuressaare to enjoy the sights on the island, because distances on the island are short.
+It is easy to do day-trips on e.g. bicycles from Kuressaare to enjoy the sights on the island.

 Angla windmill hill